 As we head into 2023, there are a few things the industry needs to look for.
 First, all the economic indicators seem to point toward some sort of an economic downturn or even a recession.
 If these indicators prove to be correct, your team can expect to see a downturn in new construction projects and enhancements.

 I’ve never been one that likes to talk about problems.
 Instead, I like to talk about the positive outcomes and solutions to carry the industry through 2023.

 If we do see an economic downturn, our industry should focus on recruiting people that may be looking for an industry that, in my opinion, has proven to be recession- and pandemic-resilient.
 Maintenance is a necessity in this country for commercial property owners and municipalities.

 Langton group will focus a lot of its energy in the commercial and municipal space.
 Many procurement managers will try to convince our industry to decrease pricing, as they will argue they are needing to cut costs.
 I advise you talk to you renewals team or sales staff to combat that ask.
-We need to remind them that our industry has had major cost increases, and none of those costs are coming down for us
+We need to remind them that our industry has had major cost increases, and none of those costs are coming down for us in 2023.

 Our labor pool has been stressed and held down in the past, but I urge the industry to remember we are needed.

 Our labor pool deserves the same benefits as other professional industries receive.